confluentinc/ksql/design-proposals/klip-4-produce-data.md

 The parser should be lookahead and determine whether or not `VALUES` is present in order to leverage that data producing APIs.
 An alternative would be to use the word `PRODUCE`, which also makes it clear that it uses low-level Kafka producers.
+* The proposal to use `DELETE` encompasses various trade-offs:
+  * We need a different mechanism to produce tombstones than `INSERT INTO` because there is no good way with the standard SQL to differentiate between an entirely `NULL` value (i.e. tombstone) and `NULL` values for every column.
+  * Introducing a new syntax (e.g. `INSERT TOMBSTONE`) will require users to understand another language construct and make KSQL depart further from SQL standard
+  * This is a step closer to SQL standard, and we can always support more `DELETE` conditions in the future
 * Allowing `CREATE TABLE/STREAM` to specify a kafka topic that does not yet exist makes it easy to use the new APIs without any other system.
 There are three alternatives:
   * Do not require `PARTITIONS`/`REPLICAS` to create the kafka topic.
 This is a slight change that